Shazbot/WH3-Mod-Manager/README.md

 - compatibility checker to inspect which mod will have priority and overwrite another
 - can also update your mods directly like the CA launcher
 - add tags/categories to organize your mods
+- customize individual mods by disabling units, buildings or agents (lords and heroes)

 &nbsp;